 If you’ve ever visited a car dealership (or seen a commercial for a new car) you know they love to talk about the great savings and affordable payments plans that come with a new car.
 Most salespeople work on commission and may smooth-talk you into buying additional features that you don’t really want or need.
 Be careful or you may shell out way more cash than you anticipated.

 If you can avoid the suggestive selling of the salesperson, there’s something you can’t avoid: depreciation.

-Many people don’t know that the minute you drive that new car off the lot, it depreciates 11% in value.
+Many people don’t know that the minute you drive that new car off the lot, it can depreciate 11% in value or more.
 Even worse, your car can depreciate as much as 73% after five years of ownership!